-Borghini vs Bettogli
+What is the difference between Borghini vs Bettogli Marble?

 Hailing from one of the oldest quarries in Italy, and scoring a close second in popularity to Calacatta Gold Borghini Extra, Bettogli marbles are one of the most sought after marbles in the world.
 What really distinguishes the two is that Borghini features vivid gold tones, while Bettogli, for the most part, is primarily white and grey.
 Both are incredibly luxurious and high-quality materials, so choosing between them mainly comes down to color preference.

 Calacatta Bettogli is particularly known for its dramatic vein patterns – huge grey veins painted against a stark white background.
 It is incredibly difficult to source a slab that is so well balanced in terms of pattern.
 Also, it is just as hard to find slabs of Bettogli that are large in size.
 The family of Bettogli marbles that are currently in stock at Aria Stone Gallery typically check both of those boxes, making them especially unique and rare.
 The monochromatic coloring of this material makes it a perfect addition to any modern project, while its iconic Calacatta vein pattern and overall glamour also suit it well for a traditional design feature.